 With migraine and chronic daily headache sufferers, avoidance of triggers should be emphasized.
 The most common triggers are stress (both during and after stress), weather changes, perimenstruation, missing meals, bright lights or sunlight, under- and oversleeping, food sensitivity, perfume, cigarette smoke, exercise, and sexual activity.
 Some foods can be headache triggers, but foods tend to be overemphasized.
-In general, headache patients do better with regular schedules, eating 3 or more meals per day, and going to bed and awaking at the same time every day.
+In general, headache patients do better with regular schedules, eating three or more meals per day and going to bed and awaking at the same time every day.
 Many patients state that "I can tell the weather with my head."
-Barometric changes and storms are typical weather culprits, but some patients do poorly on bright "sunglare" days.
+Barometric changes and storms are typical weather culprits, but some patients do poorly on bright "sun-glare" days.

-Regarding stress as a trigger, it is not so much extreme stress but rather daily hassles that increase headaches.
+Regarding stress as a trigger, it is not so much extreme stress, but daily hassles that increase headaches.
 When patients are faced with overwhelming daily stress, particularly when they are not sleeping well at night, headaches can be much worse the next day.

 Psychotherapy is extremely useful for many headache patients with regard to stress management, coping, life issues, family-of-origin issues, and so on.
-Although psychotherapy may be recommended, it is crucial to legitimize the headaches as a physical condition; headaches are not a "psychological" problem but rather a physical one that stress may exacerbate.
-If a person inherits the brain chemistry for headache, these triggers come into play; without the inherited genetics, most people may have stress/weather changes/hormonal changes but not experience a headache.
+Although psychotherapy may be recommended, it is crucial to legitimize the headaches as a physical condition; headaches are not a "psychological" problem, but rather a physical one that stress may exacerbate.
+Once one inherits the brain chemistry for headache, these triggers come into play; without the inherited genetics, most people may have stress/weather changes/hormonal changes, but not experience a headache.

-Managing stress with exercise, yoga, and Pilates, often will reduce the frequency of headaches.
-The ideal would be for the patient to take a class weekly, then do the stretches and breathing for 10 minutes per day.
-Relaxation techniques such as biofeedback, deep breathing, and imaging also can be helpful for daily headache patients, particularly when stress is a factor.
+Managing stress with exercise, yoga/ Pilates/meditation, etc., often will reduce the frequency of headaches.
+The ideal would be for the patient to take a class weekly, then do the stretches and breathing for 10 minutes a day.
+Patients may experience some relief from associated neck or back pain.
+Relaxation techniques such as biofeedback, deep breathing, and imaging also may be helpful for daily headache patients, particularly when stress is a factor.

-Many migraine patients have

-accompanying neck pain.
-Physical therapy may help, and acupuncture or chiropractic treatments occasionally help as well.
+Many migraine patients have accompanying neck pain and physical therapy may help; acupuncture or chiropractic treatments occasionally help.
 Certain physical therapists "specialize" in head and neck pain.
-Massage may be effective, but the relief often is short-lived.
-Temporomandibular disorder (TMD), with clenching and/or bruxing, may exacerbate migraine.
-For patients with TMD, physical therapy, a bite splint, and/or onobotulinum toxin A (Botox) injections may help.
-It often "takes a village" to help a person with pain, and we recruit other "villagers," such as physical therapists and psychotherapists.
+Massage may be effective, but the relief is often short-lived.
+Temporomandibular disorder (TMD), with clenching and/or bruxing, may exacerbate migraine; with

+TMD, physical therapy, a bite splint, and/or Botox may help.
+It often "takes a village" to help a person with pain, and we recruit other "villagers", such as physical therapists or psychotherapists.